AI4Finance-Foundation/FinRL/docs/source/examples/ExplainableFinRLAnEmpiricalApproach.rst

 We propose an empirical approach to explain the strategies of DRL agents for the portfolio management task:

-- First, we study the portfolio management strategy using feature weights, which quantify the relationship between the reward (say, portfolio return) and the input (say, features).
+- Firstly, we study the portfolio management strategy using feature weights, which quantify the relationship between the reward (say, portfolio return) and the input (say, features).
 In particular, we use the coefficients of a linear model in hindsight as the reference feature weights.

-- Then, for the deep reinforcement learning strategy, we use integrated gradients to define the feature weights, which are the coefficients between reward and features under a linear regression model
+- Secondly, for the deep reinforcement learning strategy, we use integrated gradients to define the feature weights, which are the coefficients between reward and features under a linear regression model

 - Finally, we quantify the prediction power by calculating the linear correlations between the coefficients of a DRL agent and the reference feature weights, and similarly for conventional machine learning methods.
 Moreover, we consider both the single-step case and multiple-step case.